UnlyEd/next-right-now/src/README.md

 - `app`: Contains code _(components, business logic, types)_ that is being used by the special `pages/_app.tsx` Next.js file.
 - `common`: Contains everything that cannot be categorized as a `module`. _See documentation below._
 - `layouts`: Contains the layouts used by pages. _See documentation below._
-  - `base`: Contains reusable/extendable code _(components, business logic, data fetching)_ used by other layouts.
+  - `core`: Contains reusable/extendable code _(components, business logic, data fetching)_ used by other layouts.
   - `default`: Default layout that comes built-in with the strict minimum components (Nav, Footer).
     _If you use NRN as a boilerplate, that's the layout you should get started with!_
   - `demo`: Layout used by the [Next Right Now demo](https://nrn-v2-mst-aptd-at-lcz-sty-c1.vercel.app) pages.